OxalisCommunity/oxalis/developer-readme.md

 ### Functional tests with a running server (oxalis-integration-test)

-As of November 2013, functional tests requiring a running server, have been moved to the Maven module `oxalis-integration-test`.
+As of November 2013, we have started moving these functional tests requiring a running server, to the Maven module `oxalis-integration-test`.

 All tests are executed using the [failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/) Maven plugin, which causes tests named with a suffix of `IT` to be executed in the